 Even though Social Security Disability benefits are necessary for those with severe health conditions or disabilities, the application process for benefits is notorious for being lengthy and complicated.
 Fortunately, disabled residents of Modesto (Stanislaus County) have access to a number of practiced attorneys and advocates who can help them navigate the Social Security Disability benefit application to get them the financial assistance they need.

 Prior to applying for benefits, it is suggested that you look into the two programs and learn everything you can about the application process.
 This way, you are better prepared and know what to expect.
 Any other questions you have can be answered by a local Social Security Disability office.
-An office near Modesto is listed below:
+The Modesto disability office is listed below:

 1521 N. Carpenter Rd